 Dead periods: Coaches may not have any in-person contact with recruits and/or their parents.
 In other words, coaches are not allowed to talk to recruits at their college campus, the athlete’s school, an athletic camp or even the grocery store.
 Athletes and coaches are still allowed to communicate via phone, email, social media and other digital communication channels.

-Except for the dates listed below, treat everything else like a contact period.
+Beginning June 15 after a prospect’s sophomore year and except for the dates listed below, treat everything else like a contact period.

 Dead periods: Coaches may not have any in-person contact with recruits and/or their parents.
 In other words, coaches are not allowed to talk to recruits at their college campus, the athlete’s school, an athletic camp or even the grocery store.
 Athletes and coaches are still allowed to communicate via phone, email, social media and other digital channels.